Skip to main content

 • Goals to be accomplished

-If a meeting agenda can accomplish all of this, then every church meeting can have value and push the goals of the church forward.
+If a meeting agenda can accomplish all of this, then every church meeting can have value and advance the church's goals.
+Be sure to file your meeting agenda away.
+Don't toss it.
+They are a valuable part of your church record management strategy.

 Sign up for regular insights on how to pastor and lead better.